volkodavs/dropwizard-guice-example/README.md

 ### Dependency injection types
 * **constructor injection:** the dependencies are provided through a class constructor.
 * **setter injection:** the client exposes a setter method that the injector uses to inject the dependency
 * **interface injection:** the dependency provides an injector method that will inject the dependency into any client passed to it.
 Clients must implement an interface that exposes a setter method that accepts the dependency

+I personally prefer constructor injection, because you don't have an object which is in an intermediate invalid state which eliminates lots of checking to ensure the object is valid.

 ## Why Google Guice

-Google's Guice is a Java-based dependency injection framework.
+Google Guice is a framework to automate dependency injection by providing a container to where we can map abstractions and implementations.
-It to build a graph of dependencies so you can instantiate complex objects made of simpler parts.

-## What is dependency injection?
-Dependency injection (DI) is a way to give an object it's dependencies.
-Dependency injection (the means of giving a class it's dependencies) can take two main forms: constructor injection and setter injection.
-They're pretty much what they sound like.
-Constructor injection is passing in the dependencies to the constructor.
-With setter injection, you create the object with an empty constructor and call setFoo to add the Foo dependency.

-I personally prefer constructor injection, because you don't have an object which is in an intermediate invalid state which eliminates lots of checking to ensure the object is valid.
+After the mapping, the dependencies will be automatic injected in clients when requested.

 ## Why Guice-HK2 bridge required?